oasis-tcs/openc2-tc-ops/Documentation-Norms.md

 > To-Do:  Use pandoc TOC links to fix internal cross-reference links

-> To-Do:  Need to fix the figure inclusions

 > To-Do:  Need to clean up (or possibly remove) the end matter related to exporting GDocs to MD